hack3rs.ca network-security

 triage-questions

-• ?Which systems/accounts are strategically important, and are they involved in the signals?
+• ?Which systems and accounts are strategically high-value to an adversary, and are any of them in the current signals?

-• ?Does the activity form a campaign pattern across time rather than a single isolated event?
+• ?Does the activity form a recognizable campaign pattern across multiple days — reconnaissance, access, collection — rather than a single isolated event?

-• ?Do we have enough retention to scope backward and forward from the first signal?
+• ?Do we have enough telemetry retention to scope backward from the first observable signal to understand how long this has been happening?

-• ?What containment steps reduce risk without destroying evidence needed for scoping?
+• ?What containment step reduces ongoing risk without destroying the evidence needed to understand the full scope of the campaign?

 defender-actions.checklist